 In contrast, if the U.S. had not provided an initial flood of aid to Ukraine, and then continued to provide additional aid in response to Russian escalation, this would probably have created a Europe that lost much of its confidence in U.S. guarantees and extended deterrence.
-It would have been a world where

-130 much of its confidence in U.S. guarantees and extended deterrence.
 It would have been a world where economic sanctions against Russia, and cuts in Russian gas exports, would not have been initiated or sustained.

 It is doubtful that Sweden and Finland would have applied to join a weak and indecisive NATO.
-Quite possibly, Russia would have acted on other ambitions like putting new levels of pressure on the Baltic

-135 states, exploiting its enclave in Kaliningrad, and taking full military control of Belarus and Moldova.
+Quite possibly, Russia would have acted on other ambitions like putting new levels of pressure on the Baltic states, exploiting its enclave in Kaliningrad, and taking full military control of Belarus and Moldova.
 Failing to provide aid would have sent a message to nations in Asia and the Middle East that they could not count on U.S. aid.
 In short, any U.S. failure to provide massive continuing aid after the Russian invasion began would have been the equivalent of a proxy war that the United States had decisively lost in spite of all its military strength.